hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As some M. P.'s who're lately come from college.
 >
-> They know no more of Hume, Des Cartes, or Locke,
+> They know no more of Hume, des Cartes, or Locke,
 >
 > Than if each head had been a barber's block.
 >